endymion1818/deliciousreverie/src/pages/post/dynamic-client-routes-in-gatsbyjs.md

 where the last part of the url (the "pathname") needs to be generated client-side only.
 The reason is that the component would resolve to any number of records in the database, and needs be accessible only to the logged-in user.

-To achieve this in Gatsby I referred to their excellent documentation (https://www.gatsbyjs.org/docs/client-only-routes-and-user-authentication/), but I still felt that for me it wasn't all that clear, so here's some extra pointers that I thought might be useful:
+To achieve this in Gatsby I referred to their excellent documentation (https://www.gatsbyjs.org/docs/client-only-routes-and-user-authentication/), but there's a lot of information in that documentation, and it can be a little difficult to see what you need to do.
+So here's some extra pointers that I thought might be useful:

 ## Setup